dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-arm32.md

 ## Pushing the image to a Container Registry

-You need to push the image to a container registry after building the image so that you can pull it from an ARM32 device.
+Push the image to a container registry after building the image so that you can pull it from an ARM32 device.
 Instructions are provided for pushing to both Azure Container Registry and DockerHub (you only need to choose one):

 * [Push Docker Images to Azure Container Registry](push-image-to-acr.md)
 * [Push Docker Images to DockerHub](push-image-to-dockerhub.md)

 ## Pull the Image from Another Device

-You will next want to pull the image from an ARM32 device (like a Pi) from the registry you pushed your image to.
+Next, pull the image from the registry you pushed your image to on an ARM32 device (like a Pi).

 Update the path locations, registry, and user names to the ones you are using.